Jimeux/go-samples/README.md

 # go-samples
-Sample code form blog articles about Go
+Sample code for blog articles about Go.